masolimano/maneage/README-hacking.md

 steps must be called with special conditions which are managed in the `for-group` script.

 Let's see how this design is implemented.
-When `./configure` finishes: By creating a `Makefile` in the top directory, it allows us to start "making" the project.
+The `./configure` script's final step is to put a `Makefile` in the top directory.
+This allows us to start "making" the project.
 Please open and inspect it as we go along here.
 The first step (un-commented line) is to import the local configuration (answers to the questions `./configure` asked you).
-They are defined in the configuration-Makefile `reproduce/config/pipeline/LOCAL.mk` which was also built by `./configure` (based on the `LOCAL.mk.in` template).
+They are defined in the configuration-Makefile `reproduce/software/config/installation/LOCAL.mk` which was also built by `./configure` (based on the `LOCAL.mk.in` template of the same directory).

-The next non-commented set of lines define the ultimate target of the whole project (`paper.pdf`).
+The next non-commented set of the top `Makefile` defines the ultimate target of the whole project (`paper.pdf`).
 But to avoid mistakes, a sanity check is necessary to see if Make is being run with the same group settings as the configure script (for example when the project is configured for group access using the `./for-group` script, but Make isn't).
-Therefore we use a Make conditional to define the `all` target based on the group permissions being consistent between the initial configuration and the current run.
+Therefore we use a Make conditional to define the `all` target based on the group permissions.

-Having defined the top target, our next step is to include all the other necessary Makefiles.
+Having defined the top/ultimate target, our next step is to include all the other necessary Makefiles.
 However, order matters in the importing of workhorse-Makefiles and each must also have a TeX macro file with the same base name (without a suffix).
-Therefore, the next step in the top-level Makefile is to define a `makesrc` variable to keep the base names (without a `.mk` suffix) of the workhorse-Makefiles that must be imported, in the proper order.
+Therefore, the next step in the top-level Makefile is to define the `makesrc` variable to keep the base names (without a `.mk` suffix) of the workhorse-Makefiles that must be imported, in the proper order.

-Finally, we'll just import all the configuration-Makefiles with a wildcard (while ignoring `LOCAL.mk` that was imported before).
-Also, all workhorse-Makefiles are imported in the proper order using a Make `foreach` loop.
-This finishes the general view of the template's implementation.
+Finally, we import all the necessary remaining Makefiles: 1) All the analysis configuration-Makefiles with a wildcard.
+2) The software configuration-Makefile that contains their versiosn (just incase its necessary).
+3) All workhorse-Makefiles in the proper order using a Make `foreach` loop.

 In short, to keep things modular, readable and manageable, follow these
 recommendations: 1) Set clear-to-understand names for the